Eva0306/KKday_Project/README.md

 Additionally, users can save and share discount coupons directly from the app.

+> The data presented in this project is sourced from **KKday**, ensuring accurate and up-to-date information on available discounts and offers.

 ## Features

 - **Special Offers Display**: A dedicated page showcasing various discount items and special offers.
 - **Localized Content**: Users can switch between different countries and regions to view localized discount information.
 - **Dynamic Product Cards**: Utilizes both TableView and CollectionView to present products in different formats, providing a versatile user experience.
 - **Coupon Management**: Users can save discount coupons for future use and share them with others.
+- **Favorites Management**: Users can save their favorite products for later review.
+This data is stored locally using Core Data, allowing users to access their saved items.
-- **RESTful API Integration**: Data is retrieved in real-time from the backend using RESTful APIs, ensuring the latest offers are always displayed.
+- **RESTful API Integration**: Data is retrieved in real-time from the backend using RESTful APIs.
+Users can pull to refresh the content and retrieve the latest offers.

 ## Installation